You may want to read:

-From the beginning to the end, your life is scripted by God.
-He is the Author of, and you a participant in His story.
+Your life is one story—lost and saved—working out for your good and His glory (Romans 8:28).
+From the beginning to the end, your life’s script comes from the hand of God.
+He is the author, and you are a participant in His story.
+Whether you spent the more significant part of your past rebelling against God or trying to follow Him, the Lord was there.
 The good and bad of your life, whether those things happened in your pre- or post-salvation experience, are part of the Lord’s sovereign care and design.

 Becoming born again does not erase what has happened to you, but it does release you from the bondage of what happened to you (2 Corinthians 5:17).
 To be adopted by your heavenly Father is a radical change from what you used to be.
 God adorned you in the garments of redemption.
 You are eating at the King’s table, fully secure in your new lifestyle as God’s child—if you are born again (2 Samuel 9:11).

 For some Christians, the good news of Christ is more theoretical than functional.
 Because of the horrendous events of their pasts, they struggle with what happened to them.
 I fully understand this.
 As a two-decade, physically and verbally abused son of an angry drunk, I am sympathetic to people who continue to struggle with what happened to them.
 (Read Rick’s bio.)

 Your past can be like a dark shadow that never leaves your life.
 It is like living in a world where the sun never shines.
 This reality is how the past can control the present for a few folks, which has a determining impact on their futures.
 Being born a second time is supposed to have a practical and transformative reality.
 God adopted and declared you not guilty of all past, present, and future sins, as well as releasing you from the evil of others.